 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24.1MP, the CL offers a higher resolution than the X Typ 113 (16.1MP), but the CL has smaller individual pixels (pixel pitch of 3.92μm versus 4.79μm for the X Typ 113).
-However, the CL is a somewhat more recent model (by 3 years and 2 months) than the X Typ 113, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the CL is a much more recent model (by 3 years and 2 months) than the X Typ 113, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the CL has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the CL provides a higher video resolution than the X Typ 113.
 It can shoot video footage at 4K/30p, while the X Typ 113 is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the CL has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X Typ 113 relies on live view and the rear LCD for framing.
 That said, the X Typ 113 can be equipped with an optional viewfinder – the Visoflex (Typ 020).
 The adjacent table lists some of the other core features of the Leica CL and Leica X Typ 113 along with similar information for a selection of comparators.